NadiaClarissaHermawan/01_Proyek_Informatika/README.md

      - Success:
        - Returns 201 code and "new train added successfully" message
      - Error:
-       - When add fields and values that not exists, for example:
+       - When adding fields and values that do not exists, for example:
         <pre>
         "id": 11,
         "name-new": "name ODD",